 Olive wood (Olea europaea) with stainless steel and epoxy inlays.

 14 lbs.
 25” × 18” × 3”

-Organic Resistance I rejects the myth that authority is stable simply because it is strong.
-Steel may be harder than wood, but hardness is not the same as legitimacy.
-Systems of control depend on compliance; the moment the living structure refuses to align, their certainty begins to fracture.
+Organic Resistance I rejects the myth that authority is legitimate simply because it appears strong.
+Steel may be harder than wood, but hardness is not the same as moral right, and force is not the same as permanence.
+Systems of control depend not only on coercion, but on compliance; the moment the living structure refuses alignment, the certainty of domination begins to fracture.
+The work proposes that corrupted authority, however rigid its surface, remains dependent on the consent of the living.
+When that consent falters, even the most hardened structures begin to lose their hold.

+Olive wood (Olea europaea) with stainless steel and epoxy inlays.